masterfung/scrapy-craigslist/README.md

 for more information.
 Once you change that component, you would be able to obtain the data from the city of interest.

+## Running the Project

 Here are the steps to take to modify the the returning city data of interests:

-1. Look into the spiders folder and click on the `craigslist_scrapy.py`
+* Look into the spiders folder and click on the `craigslist_scrapy.py`
-2. Click on the city codes and replace link with the city of your interest.
+* Click on the city codes and replace link with the city of your interest.
 There are three areas this appears.
-3. Run the code and use this command: `scrapy crawl craigslist -o FILENAME.json`
+* Run the code and use this command: `scrapy crawl craigslist -o FILENAME.json`

 **NOTE**: This may take awhile, depends on how many listings are on Craigslist and how many parameters you selected.